lorenzolevy/a-plus-one/README.md

 <h1 align="center">
   A-Plus One Inc. Website
 </h1>
-A GatsbyJS website designed to drive web traffic to LA based roofing company Selah Roofing Corp.
+A GatsbyJS website designed to drive web traffic to LA based roofing company A-Plus One Incorporated.